First Year Live On Requirement

 Students who have a medical or ADA related condition that requires special accommodation or an exemption to the live on policy may request for a review of their personal circumstances.
 This review is conducted by either (1) the Student Disability Resource Center or (2) the Chief Medical Officer of the University Health Services Office.
 A review will require documentation from a physician or testing authority that identifies the specific problems and a history of treatment/issues.
 Additional information may also be required before a decision is finalized.

 Please note that the reviewing authority will determine what accommodations are reasonable and necessary for the student.
 The student’s personal preferences in housing is not the determining factor in the decision though it may influence final placement. (e.g. if a student requires a private bedroom, any private bedroom option meets that requirement).
-Students needing to request an accommodation should do so by March 1st or within two weeks of completing their housing application.
+Students needing to request an accommodation should do so by March 1st or within two weeks of completing their housing application to maximize available options.
+Requests for housing accommodations made after this time may limit availability of specific requests and may result in delay of implementation past the start of the semester.